hooh-hooah/AI_Tips/docs/tutorials/hs2-map.md

 -   `Map Name`: The name of the map. `Japanese Name` will be the main name for "Free-H" and the Event Menu.
 -   `Asset Bundle Name`: The Asset Bundle path for the scene asset.
 -   `Asset Name`: The Scene Asset's name
--   `State`: Exact Purpose Unkown yet.
+-   `State`: Seems like editor use only.
--   `Draw`: Exact Purpose Unkown yet.
+-   `Draw`: Seems like editor use only.
--   `Is Outdoors`: Whether if the map is outside or not.
+-   `Is Outdoors`: Seems like editor use only.
 -   `Is ADV`: Whether if the map if only for the events or not.
 -   `Thumbnail Manifest S`: Manifest Bundle for thumbnails. as
 -   `Thumbnail Bundle S`: Asset Bundle path for thumbnails.
 It will be the same for the S - and L size.